Presidency of George W. Bush: Great Recession

 After years of financial deregulation accelerating under the Bush administration, banks lent subprime mortgages to more and more home buyers, causing a housing bubble.
 Many of these banks also invested in credit default swaps and derivatives that were essentially bets on the soundness of these loans.
 In response to declining housing prices and fears of an impending recession, the Bush administration arranged passage of the Economic Stimulus Act of 2008.
 Falling home prices started threatening the financial viability of many institutions, leaving Bear Stearns, a prominent U.S.-based investment bank, on the brink of failure in March 2008.
 Recognizing the growing threat of a financial crisis, Bush allowed Treasury secretary Paulson to arrange for another bank, JPMorgan Chase, to take over most Bear Stearn's assets.
 Out of concern that Fannie Mae and Freddie Mac might also fail, the Bush administration put both institutions into conservatorship.
 Shortly afterwards, the administration learned that Lehman Brothers was on the verge of bankruptcy, but the administration ultimately declined to intervene on behalf of Lehman Brothers.

 Paulson hoped that the financial industry had shored itself up after the failure of Bear Stearns and that the failure of Lehman Brothers would not strongly impact the economy, but news of the failure caused stock prices to tumble and froze credit.
 Fearing a total financial collapse, Paulson and the Federal Reserve took control of American International Group (AIG), another major financial institution that teetered on the brink of failure.
 Hoping to shore up the other banks, Bush and Paulson proposed the Emergency Economic Stabilization Act of 2008, which would create the $700 billion Troubled Asset Relief Program (TARP) to buy toxic assets.
 The House rejected TARP in a 228–205 vote; although support and opposition crossed party lines, only about one-third of the Republican caucus supported the bill.
 After the Dow Jones Industrial Average dropped 778 points on the day of the House vote, the House and Senate both passed TARP.
-Bush later extended TARP loans to U.S. automobile companies, which faced their own crisis due to the weak economy.
+Bush later extended TARP loans to U.S. automobile companies, which faced the 2008–2010 automotive industry crisis due to the weak economy.
 Though TARP helped end the financial crisis, it did not prevent the onset of the Great Recession, which would continue after Bush left office.